itkq/itkq.jp/content/about/index.md

 +++

-Software Engineer.
-Likes automation and animation.
-Interested in SRE and Chaos Engineering.
+A Software Engineer.
+Love automation.
+Aim for operability.

 ### Experience